yushiangfu/study-notes/b0-process.md

 ```
 +--------------+
-| load_balance | : move tasks from the busiest rq to this one
+| load_balance | : move tasks from the busiest rq to this one, or ask 'cpu_stopper_thread' to help
 +---|----------+
     |
     |--> set up parameters